Upcoming Events › Stratton Agency

 More and more in the news, we are hearing the term “active shooter” and we have become terrified at the usual outcomes.
 Unfortunately, some of these events occur in the workplace.
 No business is immune from workplace violence!

 What most employers do not realize that issues such as “workplace violence” and “active shooter” situations fall under the responsibility of OSHA.
 Employees injured or killed in these events not only fall under your workers’ compensation but if you do not have the proper documented programs such as an Emergency Action Plan and documented training owners and managers may be criminally responsible and be held financially responsible.

-Come join us for the 45 minute webinar so we can answer your questions and provide you with how you can protect yourself and your business.Find out more »
+Come join us for this 60 minute webinar so we can answer your questions and provide you with how you can protect yourself and your business.Find out more »